ginigangadharan/devops-iaac-test/README.md

 Vagrant Provisioners will help to automatically install software, update configurations etc as part of the vagrant up process.
 You can use any available provisioning method as Vagrant will support most of the basic told and configuration management softwares. (eg: bash, ansible, puppet, chef etc).
 Refer [Provisioning doc](https://www.vagrantup.com/docs/provisioning/)

-We have used **ansible** as provisioner and create a playbook called [deploy-infra.yaml](deploy-infra.yaml) in which we have mentioned what are the configurations we need on the server (VM) once its created.
-(All tasks in playbook are self explanatory)
+We have used **ansible** as provisioner and created a playbook called [deploy-infra.yaml](deploy-infra.yaml) in which we have mentioned what are the configurations we need on the server (VM) once its created.
+All tasks in playbook are self explanatory but i am listing down them for reference.
+1.

 ###